 Since your town may be powerless to regulate appearance, unless they acted before the January 2019 date, you will need to use your best persuasive powers with a giant corporation if you care about the size, shape, and appearance of the small cell devices.
 Especially if your neighborhood contains a local historic district, become proactive in informing yourselves about the possibilities now.

 If you are faced with this situation, find groups and individuals who will join you in putting some pressure on the company.
 A natural ally may be environmental groups.
 Environmental activists interested in the radio-frequency exposure issue will take note of this technology, since devices are much closer to the ground and to human activity than the electrical transmission lines they often worry about.
-Sometimes the small cell controller might be level with a second or third story bedroom window, just a sidewalk width from where people sleep.
+Sometimes the small cell controller might be level with a second or third story bedroom window, just a sidewalk width away from where people sleep.

-We happen to think that our nation will come to regret this speedy implementation, and that in a couple of decades or so when the technology becomes obsolete and yet our neighborhoods are full of ugly protrusions on already not-so-beautiful utility poles, we will wish we had been a little more thoughtful.
+We happen to think that our nation will come to regret this speedy implementation, and that in a couple of decades or so when this technology becomes obsolete and yet our neighborhoods are full of ugly protrusions on already not-so-beautiful utility poles, we will wish we had been a little more thoughtful.
 But be that as it may, your job as a neighborhood-scale leader is to make the best of this situation.

 Prepare yourselves now for what could soon be coming to your own street or your own commercial district revitalization project.
 Yes, there are obvious benefits to widely available short-range communications capabilities, but also the impacts of the technology on your carefully upgraded appearance of your business district deserve to be considered.